 The Base Layer

 When assembling your winter outfit, first consider the base layer.
 It will help your body regulate its temperatures so that you will not overheat or freeze.
-The best materials for an effective base layer are wool or thermal skins for women.
+The best materials for an effective base layer are wool or synthetic thermals.

 The Middle Layer